Barry Bradfield

-Barry Bradfield (born April 1, 1981) is a Canadian artist.
+Barry Bradfield (born April 1, 1981) is a Canadian artist known for his work in the field of toy and collectible design.

+Early life

+Born in Ottawa, Ontario, Bradfield developed an interest in art during his youth.

 From June 1994 to July 1997 his untitled comic strip was published in the Ottawa Citizen.
-The comic, usually one-panel in length, ranged in topics from political humour to slices of life.
+The comic, usually one-panel in length, ranged in topics from political humor to slices of life.

 In 1998, Bradfield created Batman: The Animated Homepage which featured information and images from Batman: The Animated Series.
-Following a merger with Superman: The Animated Message Board created by James Harvey, the site became The World's Finest.
-Bradfield has since left the site to pursue other interests.
+Following a merger with Superman: The Animated Message Board created by James Harvey, the site was rebranded as The World's Finest.
+Bradfield later left the site to pursue other interests.

 Bradfield has been creating original material and characters since 1994 including his superhero genre parody "Sinus-Man".
 He also collaborated with Mike Jakubinek on their spy genre parody, "James Bean: Double-Oh-Nothing" which was featured in an animated short in 2002.

-Barry Bradfield holds a diploma in Animation Television from Algonquin College.
-He currently works as a freelance toy designer for Art Asylum and Diamond Select Toys, and is illustrating an upcoming children's book to be published by Bunkhouse Press.
+He pursued studies in Animation Television at Algonquin College, where he earned his diploma.

+Career

+Bradfield began work in the collectible toy industry at Art Asylum, and continues to work with Diamond Select Toys and Gentle Giant Ltd. His roles have included product design and project management, contributing to lines such as Minimates, Vinimates, and various statues and busts.
+Notable projects include designs for Batman, Star Wars, and Marvel Comics collectibles.

+From 2014 to 2017, Bradfield illustrated the Minimates themed incentive covers for various comic books published by Marvel Comics.